 The SEC has adopted rules that permit companies and intermediaries (such as brokers) to implement a delivery procedure called "householding."
 Under this procedure, multiple shareholders who reside at the same address may receive a single copy of our proxy materials, unless the affected shareholder has provided contrary instructions.
-This procedure reduces printing costs and postage fees, and helps protect the environment as well.
+This procedure reduces printing costs and postage fees and helps protect the environment as well.

-This year, a number of brokers with account holders who are shareholders of the Company will be "householding" our Notice of Internet Availability.
-A single copy of our Notice of Internet Availability will be delivered to multiple shareholders sharing an address unless contrary instructions have been received from the affected shareholders.
+This year, a number of brokers with account holders who are shareholders of the Company will be "householding" our proxy materials.
+A single copy of our proxy materials will be delivered to multiple shareholders sharing an address unless contrary instructions have been received from the affected shareholders.
 Once you have received notice from your broker that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
 Shareholders may revoke their consent at any time by contacting Broadridge ICS, either by calling toll-free (866) 540-7095, or by writing to Broadridge ICS, Householding Department, 51 Mercedes Way, Edgewood, New York 11717.

-Upon written or oral request, the Company will promptly deliver a separate copy of the Notice of Internet Availability (or proxy materials) to any shareholder at a shared address to which a single copy of any of those documents was delivered.
-To receive a separate copy of the Annual Report and other proxy materials, you may write or call the Company's Legal department at RH, 15 Koch Road, Corte Madera, CA 94925, Attn: Corporate Secretary, telephone number (415) 945-4998, email address investorrelations@rh.com.
+Upon written or oral request, the Company will promptly deliver a separate copy of the proxy materials to any shareholder at a shared address to which a single copy of any of those documents was delivered.
+To receive a separate copy of the Annual Report and other proxy materials, you may write or call the Company's legal department at RH, 15 Koch Road, Corte Madera, CA 94925, Attn: Corporate Secretary, telephone number (415) 945-4998, email address investorrelations@rh.com.

-Any shareholders who share the same address and currently receive multiple copies of the Company's proxy materials who wish to receive only one copy in the future can contact their bank, broker or other holder of record to request information about householding or the Company's Legal department at the address or telephone number listed above.
+Any shareholders who share the same address and currently receive multiple copies of the Company's proxy materials who wish to receive only one copy in the future can contact their bank, broker or other holder of record to request information about householding or the Company's legal department at the address or telephone number listed above.

-ADJOURNMENT OF THE 2024 ANNUAL MEETING OF SHAREHOLDERS
+ADJOURNMENT OF THE 2025 ANNUAL MEETING OF SHAREHOLDERS